Louis Putterman

-Louis G. Putterman (born 1952) is an American development economist.
-He is a professor of economics at Brown University.
+Louis G. Putterman (born 1952) is an American economist.
+He taught economics at Brown University from 1980 to 2025 and continues as a research professor there.

 Biography

-Putterman received his B.A. from Columbia University in 1976 and Ph.D. from Yale University in 1980.
+Putterman received his B.A. in Economics (minor: Anthropology) from Columbia University in 1976, and his M.A. in International Relations in 1978 and Ph.D. in Economics in 1980 from Yale University.
 He joined the Brown University faculty after his doctoral studies and received a Sloan Research Fellowship in 1983.
-He is a specialist on comparative economic systems and has written extensively on China's economic development.
-His recent work has focused on using laboratory experiments to analyze long-term development of human capabilities.
+He is a specialist on comparative economic systems and comparative economic development and has written extensively on China's economic development and the long-term development of human capabilities.
+Part of his work has focused on using laboratory experiments to analyze the preferences and dispositions underlying human social interactions, especially solving problems of collective action.
 Putterman served as president of the Association for Comparative Economic Studies in 2000–2001.